 For all information on orientation and starting university please click here

 This helpful Checklist will support you throughout your first few weeks at NUI Galway.

-First year students should familiarise themselves with our useful Student Guide Book 2016 - this guidebook provides information on all aspects of student life at NUI Galway.
+First year students should familiarise themselves with our useful website highlighting all available student services.

 Will the University send me information before I start?

 Yes, you will receive an orientation booklet by email with the schedule of events for your first week.
 Please read carefully all of the literature sent to you by the University.

 Who can I talk to before I arrive?

 If you have any questions prior to your arrival you can contact our designated first year student hotline on 091 493999.
 The hotline will be available from 15 August until the 28 September - Monday to Friday, 9am to 5pm, and on Saturday 18 and 25 August, 9am to 1pm.

 You will be emailed the name, email address and contact phone number for your student mentor before you start college.
 Your mentor is a 2nd or 3rd year student who will be able to tell you about starting University, your studies and what to expect - they are fully trained to answer your queries and if they are unable they will refer you to the appropriate person.

 Alternatively you have the opportunity to Ask Us a question via email.